-- (a) Agencies: - (i) core service agency (CSA); - (ii) community mental health center (CMHC); - (iii) federally qualified health center (FQHC); - (iv) IHS and tribal 638; - (v) hospital outpatient clinics; - (vi) behavioral health agency with supervisory certificate (BHA); - (vii) political subdivision of the state of NM with supervisory certificate; - (viii) opioid treatment program within a methadone clinic with supervisory certificate; and
+[(a) - - Agencies:

+(i) core service agency (CSA);

+(ii) community mental health center (CMHC);

+(iii) federally qualified health center (FQHC);

+(iv) HS and tribal 638;

+(v) hospital outpatient clinics;

+(vi) behavioral health agency with supervisory certificate (BHA);

+(vii) political subdivision of the state of NM with supervisory certificate;

+(viii) opioid treatment program within a methadone clinic with supervisory

+ficate; and

+· (ix) agencies contracted with an eligible provider agency.

+(b)

-- (ix) agencies contracted with an eligible provider agency. - (b) Staffing: must include all of the below positions and must be adequate to serve the expected population, but not less than: - (i) one registered nurse (RN) licensed by the NM board of nursing with experience or training in crisis triage and managing intoxication and withdrawal management, if this service is provided during all hours of operation; - (ii) one regulation and licensing department (RLD) master's level licensed mental health professional on-site during all hours of operation; - (iii) certified peer support worker on-site or available for on-call response during all hours of operation; - (iv) board certified physician or certified nurse practitioner licensed by the NM board of nursing either on-site or on call; and - (v) at least one staff trained in basic cardiac life support (BCLS), the use of the automated external defibrillator (AED) equipment, and first aid shall be on duty at all times.
+(b) xpected population, but not l Staffing: must include all of the below positions and must be adequate

+(i) (a) one registered nurse (RN) licensed by the NM board of nursing with experience or training in crisis triage and managing intoxication and withdrawal management, if this service is provided during all hours of operation;

+[(ii)] (b) one regulation and licensing department (RLD) master's level licensed mental health professional on-site during all hours of operation;

+[(iii)] (c) certified peer support worker on-site or available for on-call response during all hours of operation;

+[(iv)] (d)board certified physician or certified nurse practitioner licensed by the NM board of nursing either on-site or on call; and

+[(v)] (e) at least one staff trained in basic cardiac life support (BCLS), the use of the automated external defibrillator (AED) equipment, and first aid shall be on duty at all times.